-Ejer Tech.(China) is a high-tech enterprise, engaged in the R&D, production and sales of the dry cabinets and other electric equipment.
+Ejer Tech.(China) is a technology-driven enterprise, engaged in the R&D, production and sales of the dry cabinets, precision laboratory equipment and other electric equipment.
 The headquarters is in Hangzhou, sits adjacent to Alibaba's global headquarters.
 There are branches all over the country.
 Our products have been sold to more than 100 countries and regions.
-The main products are various types of electronic dry cabinets, nitrogen cabinets and other electronic equipment, which are used for storing moisture-sensitive materials.
-They are widely used in the fields of electronics industries, research institutions, government agencies, chemical industries, pharmaceutical industries and etc. The quality of our products is stable and reliable, thus are trusted by the customers worldwide.
+Our main products are widely used in the fields of electronics industries, research institutions, government agencies, chemical industries, pharmaceutical industries and etc. The quality of our products is stable and reliable, thus are trusted by the customers worldwide.

 0+